 Be that as it may, Reid’s deep impulse for affirming the existence of these principles is not so much to reply to traditional worries about stopping a regress of reasons as to make an anti-Humean point.
 (Hume, after all, also accepts the regress argument; see EAP V.vii.)
 According to Reid’s construal of it, the aim of Humean practical reason is not to determine the ends that we should have, but merely to ascertain how most effectively to satisfy our passions (EAP III.iii.i: 153; cf. also EAP II.ii: 54).
 Reid, by contrast, takes it to be evident that we can form a conception of our good on the whole and regulate our actions in accordance with it.
 But if we can do this, Reid contends, then Hume’s account of practical reason cannot be correct.
 We can reason not just about means but also ends.
 Moreover, if Reid is correct and it is the province of reason to form a conception of one’s good on the whole, then Hume’s more extravagant claims about reason also cannot be correct.
 For, if Reid is right, not only is it reason’s province to form a notion of one’s good upon the whole, it is also its role to guide action in such a way that it is conducive to one’s own good.
 It cannot be true, then, that it is not contrary to reason for an agent to prefer his lesser good to his greater, as Hume claimed.

 So far, then, we have a sense of what, according to Reid, the first principles of morality are and the roles that Reid wished them to play.
 What should be added is that Reid thinks them to be objective in a fairly strong sense.
-Or to put things somewhat more guardedly, if we interpret Reid's claims that motives do not exist to mean only that they do not exist in space/time, then Reid thinks they are objective in a fairly robust sense (for different interpretations, see Nichols 2002, Yaffe 2004, and David 1985).
+Or to put things somewhat more guardedly, if we interpret Reid’s claims that motives do not exist to mean only that they do not exist in space/time, then Reid thinks they are objective in a fairly robust sense (for different interpretations, see David 1985, Nichols 2002, Yaffe 2004, and Van Cleve 2015, ch.
+10).

 In the first place, Reid believes that the fundamental moral principles cannot be the product of convention.
 His argument in this case is directed against Hume.
 In Reid’s view, Hume defends a conventionalist account of justice, which rides on a quasi-genetic account of the emergence of the norms of justice.
 According to Hume’s story, we begin with a notion of our good on the whole.
 Out of a concern to secure our good on the whole, we create the rules of justice by convention.
 In response, Reid notes that to have the concept of one’s good on the whole, one must also have the concepts of ‘being a favor’ and ‘being an injury.’
 These concepts, however, are “early in the mind of man as any rational notion whatever” (EAP V.v: 309).
 Reid contends that Hume would seem also to be committed to as much.
 Hume, after all, believes gratitude and resentment to be “natural” sentiments that are concerned with favors and injuries.
 Call those concepts that cluster around the notion of justice, such as ‘being wronged,’ ‘being what is deserved,’ and ‘being that to which one is entitled,’ our concepts of primary justice.
 Reid argues that Hume’s quasi-genetic story faces a problem, for a person cannot have the concepts ‘being a favor’ and ‘being an injury’ without first having the concepts of primary justice.